-Reliable understanding of the surroundings in general settings is crucial for high automation [31, 33, 43].
-However, current methods lack the necessary robustness and generalization capabilities to properly tackle unexpected events in safety-critical applications, such as autonomous driving and robotics [5].
-Deploying state-of-the-art approaches directly to real-world problems raises a set of issues which go beyond solving the task on a public dataset.
+Reliable understanding of the surroundings in general settings is crucial for high automation (Kilic et al., 2021; Lehner et al., 2022; Mirza et al., 2022).
+However, current methods lack the necessary robustness and generalization capabilities to properly tackle unexpected events in safety-critical applications, such as autonomous driving and robotics (Baier et al., 2019).
+Deploying state-of-the-art approaches directly to